 If you're visiting several different islands as part of your vacation, you'll find that there are numerous flights available through regional carriers in addition to several international commercial airlines that travel between the isles.

-See below for scheduled air service from airports in the Caribbean region.
-If there are no flights from an airport near your home, a connecting flight from a regional airport might be a very viable option.
+See the following chart for a complete list of air service from other airports in the Caribbean.
+If you can't get a flight from a local airport, a connecting flight from a regional airport could be a very good solution.

 |Bequia, Saint Vincent and the Grenadines||BQU||SVG Air|